nielsrolf/minichain/README.md

 ![`{mini: ⛓}`](logo.png)
 <!-- # `{mini: ⛓}` -->

-`{mini: ⛓}` is yet another langchain alternative: agents that understand and return structured data.
+`{mini: ⛓}` is a minimal langchain alternative for agents with structured data, and many tools for them.
+You only need one class: `Agent` - for chat, chat with tool usage, or acting as a function.

 **Why?**
 - structured output should be the default.
 Always converting to text is often a bottleneck